usgs/earthquake-processing-formats/format-docs/Site.md

 These are the values **required** to define a Site.

-* SiteID -  A unique string containing an unique identifier for this station usually formatted to contain the available station, channel, network, and/or location codes.
 * Station - A string containing the station code.
 * Network - A string containing network code.